tomba/kmsxx/README.md

 --------------------------------- | -------------
-KMSXX_DISABLE_UNIVERSAL_PLANES    | Set to disable the use of universal planes KMSXX_DISABLE_ATOMIC              | Set to disable the use of atomic modesetting
+KMSXX_DISABLE_UNIVERSAL_PLANES    | Set to disable the use of universal planes KMSXX_DISABLE_ATOMIC              | Set to disable the use of atomic modesetting KMSXX_DEVICE                      | Path to the card device node to use KMSXX_DRIVER                      | Name of the driver to use.
+The format is either "drvname" or "drvname:idx"

 ## Python notes